 The site is predominantly designated on the Unitary Development Plan (UDP) Proposals Map as a Phase 2 Allocated Housing Site.
-Areas of the residential development overlap onto areas designated as proposed greenspace as defined on the UDP Proposals Map.

 The Core Strategy supports the greenfield expansion of East Runcorn.
 Policy CS3 seeks the development at an average rate of 552 units per annum.
 Policy CS11 sets out the requirement for an additional 1400 units to the south and west of the existing Sandymoor community.
 Development Plan policies are supplemented by the Sandymoor Supplementary Planning Document (SPD) adopted in 2009.
 This SPD sets out further detail on the development of the Sandymoor area, of which this site forms a component part.